Skip to main content

 Sending assessments yourself

-2. Click the "Copy Link" button.
+3. Click the "Copy assessment link" button in the top-right corner.
 An open invitation link to take the assessment(s) will copy to your clipboard.

 For some best practices when writing your own email, see the next section.